DefaultGen/simple-denote.nvim/README.md

 4. `20240601T200121.md`
 5. `20240601T213392==1a1--i-have-a-signature__denote_coolstuff.md`

-There is no frontmatter, linking, or any other features.
+That's almost this does: open a file.
 I have overcomplicated my notes too many times with fancy Org Mode and Zettelkasten systems and this is my minimalist endgame.

-You can use this on its own or with more featureful plugins like [neorg](https://github.com/nvim-neorg/neorg), [wiki.vim](https://github.com/lervag/wiki.vim), or [Marksman](https://github.com/artempyanykh/marksman), but if your plugin has built in templates you can probably just recreate the denote spec with those instead of using this.
+This readme is just overly long to guide any first time Neovim users coming from the Emacs side.

 # Installation / Config